Reference: Configuration Keys

 • hooks: A list of hook definitions.
 See Hooks.
 These hooks fire only when this interlocutor is active.

 • sandbox: A command string (e.g. /path/to/script.sh or wrapper.sh arg1) to wrap execution for all exec tools and local mcp_command tools used by this interlocutor, unless overridden by the tool’s own sandbox setting.
+This overrides any top-level sandbox setting.

 Model Configuration